 Conclusion

 The contribution margin ratio is a fundamental profitability metric that reveals the percentage of each sales dollar available to cover fixed costs and contribute to profit.
 It's a critical tool for informed decision-making in areas such as pricing, production, sales mix, and cost control.
 By understanding and effectively utilizing the contribution margin ratio, businesses can enhance their profitability and achieve sustainable growth.
-Remember, the contribution margin ratio is interpreted as the percent of sales revenue that contributes towards fixed cost coverage and profit generation.
-It's not just about covering costs; it's about creating a financial foundation for future success.
+Practically speaking, remember, the **contribution margin ratio is interpreted as the percent of sales revenue that contributes towards fixed cost coverage and profit generation. ** It's not just about covering costs; it's about creating a financial foundation for future success.